rajan596/Devs-Journal/spring-boot.md

 When a class is marked with the @InjectMocks annotation, Mockito will attempt to inject any objects annotated with @Mock or @Spy into the class being tested.
 This can help simplify the process of setting up test cases by automatically creating and injecting mock objects where needed.

 @InjectMocks only works with fields, not constructor or setter injection.

+### @ExtendWith / @SpringBootTest
+If you are using JUnit 4, do not forget to also add @RunWith(SpringRunner.class) to your test, otherwise the annotations will be ignored.
+If you are using JUnit 5, there is no need to add the equivalent @ExtendWith(SpringExtension.class) as @SpringBootTest and the other @…​Test annotations are already annotated with it.